ck546/academic-sitefinal/content/publication/2021-uber/index.md

   - Ngai Keung Chan
   - admin
 doi: 10.1080/1369118X.2021.1909096
-publication: Information, Communication & Society
+publication: "Information, Communication & Society"
 abstract: "Platforms play an increasingly important role in organizing our economic and political systems globally.
 Drawing on the varieties of capitalism (VoC) approach and the notion of regulatory entrepreneurship, this